“There are so many men who can figure costs, and so few who can measure value” – Unknown

 I’d like to leave you with one final approach for internally funded projects – change the question.
 When business cases are raised for new projects – don’t base your budget on “How much will it cost”, but rather “How much is it worth”.
 By putting to benefits at the fore, and delivering an agile scope, projects can focus on what is most important – business value.

 A matter of trust

+However, none of this is relevant without trust between the parties.
 In large part, the form and flexibility of a contract between parties depends on the level of trust that exists between them.
 This can be defined across four distinct levels.

 - Reference: This is the lowest form of trust and exists where trust between the parties is based on the reference of a mutually trusted third party.

 - Contract: This is the most common level of trust, and the majority of relationships do not extend beyond this.
 This exists where parties create legally binding contracts as the core mechanism to enable trust between them.

 - Identification: This level of trust is created over time where parties have the opportunity to work together and build trust based on personal experiences.